 Install and configure ISC CertAgent for Linux

-The CertAgent package for Linux platforms consists of a zip archive that may be unzipped (with directory structure preserved) into any convenient directory on your server’s hard drive.
+The CertAgent package for Linux platforms consists of a zip archive that you can unzip (with directory structure preserved) into any convenient directory on your server hard drive.

-In a terminal, navigate to the certagent<version>-install directory.
-In this directory there should be a file called install.sh.
+In a terminal, go to the certagent<version>-install directory.
+This directory should contain the install.sh file.

 The CertAgent installer requires the location of the Futurex PKCS #11 (FXPKCS11) directory to be specified in the LD_LIBRARY_PATH environment variable.
-Run the following command to set the LD_LIBRARY_PATH variable and run the CertAgent installer in the same command (Note: The path to the FXPKCS11 library needs to be specific to where it is installed on your system):
+Run the following command to set the LD_LIBRARY_PATH variable and run the CertAgent installer in the same command:

 The output should be similar to the following: